Posted by SchoolDays Newshound on 08/01/2021. Tags: Parenting

 Some of these anamolies also arise as information provided by the third level colleges can include all incoming first-year students that attended a given school even though a percentage of them may have sat the exams in previous years, e.g. they may have dropped out of another course and started again or delayed going to college for a year.

 Whilst there are anomolies in how the progression figures are reported, as in previous years patterns of progression can still be determined from the data available, For example as in previous years, private schools continue to top the published lists in the newspapers today of schools sending the most students to College.

-Half of the 20 schools with the highest proportion of students going on to third level in 2019 are fee-payin schools.
+As in previous years, nearly half of the 20 schools with the highest proportion of students going on to third level in 2020 are fee-paying schools.
 And of the schools supplying the most student to the high points courses in universities, nine of the top ten schools are fee paying.
-On average, fee-paying schools send 100 per cent of students to higher education.
-However DEIS Schools (schools participating in the state support scheme for disadvantaged scecondary schools) sends an average of 57% to higher education.

 To view the information on your school on progression data to third level college for the last ten years on Schooldays.ie, visit 'Find a secondary school'